cs10/fa23/syllabus.md

 ## Extension Requests

-We understand that circumstances may arise that may cause you to not be able to meet assignment deadlines.<br /><br /> <b>For extension requests on LABS,</b> please use this [LAB extension requests form](https://forms.gle/mhqfEemN7KoFfWA57).
+We understand that circumstances may arise that may cause you to not be able to meet assignment deadlines.<br /><br /> <b>For extension requests on LABS,</b> please use this [(TO BE ADDED) LAB extension requests form]().
 The policy for extension requests on labs are as follows:

 - An extension request will grant you an extra lab section in order to complete the lab assignment without any lateness penalties.
 For instance, if you ask for an extension on lab-12, which is generally due on the day that lab-13 is scheduled, then it will now be due the day that lab-14 is scheduled.

-<b>For extension requests on PROJECTS,</b> please use this [PROJECT extension requests form](https://forms.gle/jZgZDXcqhxD6TqqB9).
+<b>For extension requests on PROJECTS,</b> please use this [(TO BE ADDED) PROJECT extension requests form]().
 The policy for extension requests on projects are as follows:

-- An extension request will automatically extend your submission deadline by 72 hours  without any lateness penalties.
+- An extension request will automatically extend your project submission deadline by 72 hours  without any lateness penalties.
 For instance, if a project is due by Monday at midnight, then the project will now be due by Thursday at midnight.

-Extension requests are <i>automatically approved</i> after submission of the forms, and you may use as many extension requests as you wish throughout the semester.
-However, you can only use one extension request for a single assignment.
-We don't expect to grant extensions beyond 1 lab section for a lab, and beyond 72 hours for a project, but if you have extenuating circumstances, contact cs10@.
+Further details about extensions will be added in the coming days.

 You're also allowed to retroactively obtain extensions without penalty: i.e., you can obtain an extension even after the deadline of a lab/project, but not after the extended deadline for that assignment.
 The extended deadline for labs, as noted above, is the day that the next lab is scheduled, at 2359 hrs; for projects, it's 72h after the original deadline.